junxit/us-congress-bills-110/metadata.md

 - 2007-07-24 — Referred to the House Committee on House Administration.
 - 2007-07-25 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S10045-10046)
 - 2007-07-25 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S10045-10046)
+- 2007-07-26 — Message on Senate action sent to the House.